-In November, I began discussing the heritage of boy choirs as they have existed throughout history.
-In an article for Boychoir Andrew Marr notes that few people have really heard the particular quality of sound that boys singing together can produce.
+In a post last November, I began discussing the heritage of boy choirs as they have existed throughout history.
+In an article for Boychoir, Andrew Marr notes that few people have really heard the particular quality of sound that boys singing together can produce.
 There are not very many boy choirs left in the modern world, so people don’t realize what a special gift these unchanged voices have to offer.
 Few communities provide the resources even if a boy wishes to study singing before his voice changes.
 According to Marr, “a surprising number of professional musicians and critics … seem unaware of what well-trained boys can accomplish vocally.”
 He also notes that it takes a huge expenditure of effort and resources to be willing to nourish these young and fragile voices.
 And yet the boy choir sound is so special, it deserves our attention and our devotion to nourishing it.

 Greek and Roman Legacy

 In the ancient civilizations of Greece and Rome boy choirs were cultivated for special festivals and worship.
 Singing schools were created to train boy singers.
 Marr quotes Lucian of Samosata (c.
 125-180 AD) who said that a boy’s voice is “perfectly delicate, not so deep as to be called masculine nor so fine to be effeminate and lacking power, but falling soft, mild and lovely upon the ear.”
 This is an example of an advanced civilization understanding the value and uniqueness of trained boy singers.